UA-FOTS/inform/README.md

 licenses.
 In particular, Modest is only provided in binary form.

 ## Building and running INFORM
-We strongly suggest you use the provided Docker image or follow the steps below to build your own from the sources in this repository.
+We strongly suggest you use [the Docker image](https://hub.docker.com/repository/docker/gaperez64/inform) or follow the steps below to build your own from the sources in this repository.
 Otherwise, you can try and satisfy the following dependencies on your own.
 * [The Storm model checker](https://www.stormchecker.org/)
 * The statistical model checker from the [Modest Toolset](https://www.modestchecker.net/)